 A great radiant open door of light, a river of living water flowing out from its threshold toward the viewer.

-And now He opens the door
+Now He holds the door open.

 Will you come home?